 Week 1–2: Draft Articles & Notarise

 Your notary drafts the articles of association.
-You sign before a Swiss notary, Swiss embassy, or via apostille.
-The notary opens a capital deposit account at a Swiss bank.
+You sign before a Swiss embassy or via apostille with a local notary in your country.
+A 20–30 minute appointment.
+The notary simultaneously opens a capital deposit account at a Swiss bank.

 3